Newpoki/poc-demo-ut/README.md

 In a redux app, we have few things, but not every of them are revelant to test:

-- **actions** &rarr; The action are created by redux-toolkit slices, if it changes, the app will not start at all with typescript.
-So testing is not revelant (IMHO)
+- **actions** &rarr; The action are created by redux-toolkit slices.
+If they change, there will be an error in the components that dispatch them and the app will not start at all with typescript.
+So, IMHO, testing is not revelant.

-- **selectors** &rarr; The selectors access the app store and returns the specified data.
-Typescript allow us to avoid accessing an unexistant value, but it let us returns the wrong value.
+- **selectors** &rarr; The selectors access the app store and return the specified data.
+Typescript allow us to avoid accessing an unexistant value, but let us accessing the wrong path.
 This must be tested.
 (See `src/redux/counter/tests/counterSelectors/selectCount.test.ts`)

 - **reducers** &rarr; This is the main part that will update the data, this are the most importants part of the redux app.
 This must be tested.
 (See `src/redux/counter/tests/counterReducer.test.ts`);